GR Supra (2019-)

 Already know which type of car you want?
 Click the links below to see our round-up of the very best.
 Otherwise, read on to find out more about each class.

-Every car we test in our lab is driven for hundreds of miles on UK roads by the reviewer, so we can say, with authority, whether or not the car is easy to drive.
+Every car we test in our lab is driven for hundreds of miles on UK roads, so we can say, with authority, whether or not the car is easy to drive.

 City cars are competitively priced.
-While our testing has found some cheap and cheerful models, we’ve also found Don’t Buys with puny engines, poor handling, and a lack of safety equipment such as speed limiters and autonomous emergency brakes.
+While our testing has found some cheap and cheerful models, we’ve also found Don’t Buys with puny engines, poor handling, and a lack of active safety equipment such as autonomous emergency braking (AEB).

 We determine how quickly a car accelerates from 37-62mph, rather than 0-60, so you know how well smaller cars will cope with overtaking and changing lanes.